-The Rocky Habitat Management Strategy allows local community groups and the public at large to submit proposals for changes in rocky habitat management.
-Changes may include new recommended site designations, modifications of an existing recommended designation, or deletions of recommended designations.
+The Rocky Habitat Management Strategy allows local community groups and the public at large to submit proposals for changes in site-specific rocky habitat management.
+Changes may include recommendations for new site designations, modifications of existing designations, or deletions of existing designations.
 All members of the public are eligible to submit proposals, with proposals representing local multi-stakeholder interests strongly encouraged.

-Proposals are subject to multi-agency analysis and review which will be used by the Ocean Policy Advisory Council to evaluate the proposed designation changes.
+Proposals are subject to multi-agency analysis and review which will be used by OPAC to evaluate the proposed designation changes.
 All rocky habitat within the territorial sea is eligible to be proposed for designation alteration under the community proposal process.
 Proposals will be collected by Oregon Coastal Management Program (OCMP) staff on a rolling basis and do not require an active TSP amendment period to be submitted.
 More information and details on the public proposal process can be found in Section E.